Updated for 2017!

 25 full-time Cast Members work in the holiday services warehouse facility year round, and the number quadruples when they go to install the decorations.
 (Let me just say that THIS is the job I want to apply for – Disney holiday decorator!)

-Ten days are need to remove all the holiday decorations at the end of the season.
+Ten days are needed to remove all the holiday decorations at the end of the season.

 200 holiday topiaries are used to decorate the Walt Disney World resort.